Mesh LogoMesh

 const wallet = await BrowserWallet.enable(walletName);

-Alternatively, you can use the CardanoWallet
+Or use the CardanoWallet component:

 import { CardanoWallet, useWallet } from "@meshsdk/react";